Mark-Assessment/p-purohit-my-portfolio-m1-2/README.md

 ## Content
 All content was written by the developer.
 Psychological properties of colors text in the README.md was found on the Colour Affects website.

-## Media
-All Images were created by the developer using Bing's free AI tool.

 ## Acknowledgements
 - My Mentor for continuous helpful feedback.